A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Discussion: Current challenges to quantum Monte Carlo

-Fortunately, Vasquez and Woerner \cite{vazquez2021efficient} have shown that this can be avoided by treating the state preparation problem and QAE in a unified way.
+Fortunately, Vazquez and Woerner \cite{vazquez2021efficient} have shown that this can be avoided by treating the state preparation problem and QAE in a unified way.
 To explain, consider the case of loading the uniform distribution

 Loading this probability distribution is quite easy using Hadamard gates that take an all-zero quantum state to the equal-superposition state.
-Then, the application of the Grover operator $G$, as described in Sec. \ref{sec:quantum_alternatives}, to the composite system that implements QAE yields
+Then, the application of the Grover operator $G$, as described in Sec.~\ref{sec:quantum_alternatives}, to the composite system that implements QAE yields

-This results in measuring $\ket{1}$ on the ancilla qubit with probability $\tfrac{1}{2^n}\sum_{i=0}^{2^n-1}p(x_i)$ \cite{montanaro2015quantum}.
-The efficient state preparation, as proposed in Ref. \cite{vazquez2021efficient}, considers an arbitrary PDF (and not necessarily log-concave as in Ref. \cite{grover2002creating}) $f: \mathds{R}^\ell \to [0,1]$ (we assume $\ell = 1$ for simplicity), for a system of $n$ qubits and two ancilla states (as opposed to the usual QAE).
-Furthermore, they consider the analogue of the controlled operator $\mathcal{R}$ of Eq. \eqref{eq:R} acting on the last ancilla qubit:
+This results in measuring $\ket{1}$ on the ancilla qubit with probability $\tfrac{1}{2^n}\sum_{i=0}^{2^n-1}p(x_i)$ \cite{Montanaro_2015}.
+The efficient state preparation, as proposed in \cite{vazquez2021efficient}, considers an arbitrary function $f: \mathbb{R}^\ell \to [0,1]$ (with the distribution not necessarily log-concave, as opposed to \cite{grover2002creating}; we assume $\ell = 1$ for simplicity), for a system of $n$ qubits and two ancilla qubits (as opposed to the usual QAE).
+Furthermore, they consider the analogue of the controlled operator $\mathcal{R}$ of Eq.~\eqref{eq:R} acting on the last ancilla qubit:

-as well as a rotation operator acting on the first ancilla qubit, whose task is to amplify the amplitude that estimates the probability $f(x_i)$:
+as well as a rotation operator acting on the first ancilla qubit, whose task is to encode $f(x_i)$ into the amplitude of that ancilla:

 Then, starting from $\ket{0}^n\ket{0}\ket{0}$ and bringing the first $n$ qubits to the equal superposition state, followed by $\mathcal{R}_f$ and $\mathcal{R}_p$, results in the state